Over the coming months the PCO Association will continue to profile one of the association’s Certified Event Companies (CEC) by way of a Q & A.

+The PCO Association CEC Program is independently audited.
 For a company to be awarded CEC accreditation it must have a minimum of one Certified Event Manager (CEM) employed in the business and additionally satisfy criteria that is audited by an independent certified practicing (CPA) accountant.

 Accreditation is valid for a period of three years, after which time the business needs to apply again to maintain their accreditation

 Adelaide, South Australia has just held its largest ever business event, the 68th International Astronautical Congress (IAC).

 4470 delegates from 71 nations plus visits by 700 school children and several thousand members of the public (who attended the public exhibition day), made the 2017 congress one of the biggest in IAC history.
 (Mexico in 2016 had 5500 delegates).
 Of major significance in these numbers is that the distance to Australia from the northern hemisphere was not seen as a negative by industry delegates, Governments, space agencies, organisations or corporations.